ccjmne/blog/content/posts/intralinear-partitioning-1.md

 doesn't mean that the only correct style is that of the spaghetti; this here guidance doesn't mean that anything less than deliberate, systemic and hand-woven text is the only rightful prescription.

+   This is just an encouragement, a call for you to assume your style and not shy away from crafting text with as much care as you wish.

 ## Next